sritchie73/BootstrapQTL/README.md

 ## Package tutorial

-The following package tutorial and code example

 BootstrapQTL makes use of the [MatrixEQTL](http://www.bios.unc.edu/research/genomic_software/Matrix_eQTL/) package and therefore requires data to be loaded into R as per the [MatrixEQTL tutorial](http://www.bios.unc.edu/research/genomic_software/Matrix_eQTL/runit.html).

 The following script, package interface, and package documentation all describe the use of BootstrapQTL for cis-eQTL mapping.
-However, this approach and package can be applied for generally to any QTL study of quantitative traits with chromosomal positions, for example cis-QTL studies of epigenetic modifications.
+However, this approach and package can be applied more generally to any QTL study of quantitative traits with chromosomal positions, for example cis-QTL studies of epigenetic modifications (described below).

 The following code shows an example of loading genotype data, gene expression data, covariates data, snp position data, and gene position